-Why the Social Emotional Climate at Your School Matters
+Why the Social and Emotional Climate at Your School Matters

 According to the Collaborative for Academic, Social, and Emotional Learning (CASEL), addressing the social and emotional climate (SEC) is an important part of creating schools that support student health and academic performance.1 SEC impacts students’ self-awareness, self-management, relationship skills, and decision-making abilities, all of which contribute to their development, learning, and achievement.
 That’s why effective educational leaders are committed to developing the knowledge and competencies they need to create, foster, and sustain positive school climates where every learner and teacher feels respected, supported, and engaged.2